urbanware-org/nasty-aliases/README.md

 nothing will happen and the it exits instantly.

-However, you can give the name of the command you want to check if there are aliases for as an argument, e. g. for `sudo`:
+However, you can give the name of the command you want to check if there are aliases for as an argument, e.g. for `sudo`:

 ```bash
 ./nasty_aliases.sh sudo